 How To Turn Yourself In

 for your arrest, or if you must begin your jail sentence, it is highly advisable that you do the right thing and turn yourself in willingly.
 For a warrant, report to the jail reception area, and tell them that believe that there could be a warrant for your arrest.
 A record check will be run, and if they verify that there is a warrant for your arrest, they will take you into custody and begin the intake process.
 When reporting to serve a sentence, report at the exact time and date that the sentence order requires you to.
 Ensure that you aren’t late.
-Make sure that you only bring allowed items when you turn yourself in, such as your drivers license or state issued ID, prescription medication, as well as the sentencing order.
+Make sure that you only bring allowed items when you turn yourself in, such as your driver’s license or state issued ID, prescription medication, as well as the sentencing order.

 To have visitors, you must list each visitor’s full name to the jail in advance of the visit.
 Your visitors will be entered into a Visiting log for the requesting inmate.
-All visitors has to provide proof of identification.
+All visitors have to provide proof of identification.
 Visitors that arrives for visitation late or that is not an approved visitor will not be allowed to visit the inmate.

 Visitation procedures are always changing, so we suggest that you visit the official Bryan County Jail jail site before go to the jail to visit an inmate.